Do you think you have a swarm? A swarm of honey bees looks like this:

 - Swarms that are located in an unsafe location – e.g. high trees, unsafe roofs

 - Swarms that have taken up residence in an inaccessible area, such as an enclosed roof space, a chimney, or inside walls.
-Swarm collectors will give advice once they have information.
-These days a picture send via WhatsApp or some such, saves a lot of time and confusion.
 In some situations the owner of a property may need to have the bees destroyed by a licensed pest controller.

 The West Wilts Branch swarm collection co-ordinator is David Raines.
 If you are unable to find a swarm collector from the list, or you wish to ask about a swarm, please contact David by phone on 07711 018440 for advice.